hakavlad/nohang/README.md

 ### Memory and CPU usage

 - VmRSS is about 12 MiB
-- CPU usage depends on the level of available memory (the frequency of memory status checks increases as the amount of available memory decreases)
+- CPU usage depends on the level of available memory (the frequency of memory status checks increases as the amount of available memory decreases) and monitorong intensity (can be changed by user via config)

 ### Download
 ```bash